gravesoft/gravesoft.dev/docs/clean_install_windows.md

 :::note

-- In Windows 11 24H2 and later, the new installer does not support this, so you need to select the "Previous version of the setup" option when the setup starts.
+- In Windows 11 24H2 (or newer), the new installer does not support this, so you need to select the "Previous version of the setup" option when the setup starts.

 ![image](./assets/select_previous_version_of_setup.png)